Best Chilean Foods and Where to Find Them in Santiago, Chile

 Food is presented beautifully in Chile

-• Chase the menú del día at lunch (weekday value).
+• Chase the menú del día at lunch — weekday value is hard to beat.

-• Hit counter seating (fuente de soda) for sandwiches; faster and cheaper.
+• Sit at counter seating (fuente de soda) for sandwiches; faster and cheaper.

-• Share big plates (chorrillana, pastel de choclo).
+• Share the big plates — chorrillana and pastel de choclo are made for two.

-• Carry small cash for markets and street snacks; most sit-down places take cards.
+• Carry small cash for markets and street carts; most sit-down places take cards.

 Sandwich at counter: CLP $3,500–6,500